MYTHOLOGY REINTERPRETED IN MODERN AND CONTEMPORARY ART

 CONTINUITY OF TIME AND SPACE

-Galerie Mazzoleni took this reflection a step further during Frieze Masters in London last October.
-It juxtaposed Giorgio De Chirico's Le Muse inquietanti ("The Disquieting Muses", 1959) with Andy Warhol's The Disquieting Muses (After De Chirico) (1982), inviting the viewer to continue examining the influence of antiquity on the artistic canon.
+The Mazzoleni gallery took this reflection even further during Frieze Masters in London last October.
+It juxtaposed Giorgio De Chirico's Le Muse inquietanti ("The Disquieting Muses," 1959) and Andy Warhol's The Disquieting Muses (After De Chirico) (1982), thus inviting the viewer to continue examining the influence of Antiquity on the artistic canon.

 © Courtesy of Mazzoleni, London – Torino